bummmble/frost/README.md

 ### [Frost Builder](https://github.com/Bashkir15/frost/tree/master/packages/frost-builder)
 - Doesn't plan for or care what framework you are or are not using
 - Semi-Automatic Code-Splitting for CSS and JS
+- Allows for Tree-Shaking of CommonJS Modules
+- Parallelize expensive loaders
 - Supports CSS Modules for isolated component style
 - Supports bundling both Client and Server for isomorphic rendering
 - Hot Loading for both the Client and theServer